denisbohm/firefly-ice-api/README.md

 firefly-sync
 ============

-Firefly Device Framework/Library for Mac OS X & iOS with sample applications
+Firefly Ice API & Sample Apps

 See http://fireflydesign.com for information on the open source Firefly Activity Monitor.